lbeckman314/liambeckman.com/_writings/maypole/maypole.md

 ```
 Dance around the maypole young doe
     join the flowers & lights & singing
-        watch the dresses flutter in blooom
+        watch the dresses flutter in bloom
             and the hair swim in the warm summer air.

 It is nighttime, young doe